-I went on a Li River cruise today.
-This is something I have been looking forward to for years.
+I have been looking forward to this day for years.
+There is little that I have wanted more in my adult life than to take a cruise down the Li River.
 The majesty of the karst topography is featured on the ¥20 bill and the landscape is renowned for being some of the most beautiful in the world.
 I did a lot of research.
 I knew how much it should cost and what to expect.
 It is China, after all, so there will be people spitting and nothing will be clean, but I was ready for that.
-I was ready for my Journey of a Lifetime.
+I was ready for my Trip of a Lifetime.

 I booked the cruise through a travel agent one week in advance.
-I didn’t understand everything she said, but it was clear that a car would pick us up at our hotel at 7:00AM.
-We would then take a bus South to Yangshuo, with a couple of stops along the way at “parks(?)”.
-Once in Yangshuo, we’d be given time to grab some lunch.
-After lunch, the bus would take us back North up the other side of the river to Yangdi.
-From there, we would catch a large and beautiful boat, featuring a dining room, complete with large round tables covered in white tablecloths.
-Once on the boat, we would be treated to a 1.5 hour cruise down the river to the beautiful town of Xingping.
-Finally, a bus would take us from Xingping to Yangshuo, where we could walk to our hotel and enjoy some dinner.
+I didn’t understand everything she said, but it was clear that a bus would pick us up at our hotel at 7:00AM.
+We would then take a different bus to Yangshuo, with a couple of stops along the way at “parks.”
+Once at Yangshuo, we’d be given time to grab some lunch.
+The plan was to stay in Yangshuo for a few days, rather than return to Guilin, so I hoped we would also have time to drop our bags off at the hotel.
+After lunch, the bus would take us north up the other side of the river, where we would catch a large and beautiful boat, featuring a large dining room, complete with large round tables covered in white tablecloths.
+From there, we would be treated to a 1.5 hour cruise down the river to the beautiful town of Xingping.
+Finally, the bus would drop us back off in Yangshuo, where we could walk to our hotel.
 All of this for only $25 each!!!
 It seemed too good to be true…

 I know I specifically confirmed that we would be riding in a “da ba” (big bus), but perhaps she didn’t think I knew the difference between a big bus and a mini bus.
 This was a mini bus, which is really just a van.
 We spent about 45 minutes driving all over town picking up two other groups of people… all foreign… and all way too tall to fit in a mini bus.